SiddhantTotade/CerGen/README.md

 ```shell
 git clone git@github.com:SiddhantTotade/cergen.git
 ```
 + Open the project in the terminal.
-The below command opens the project in VS-Code but you can choose any editor
+The below command opens the project in vs-code but you can choose any editor
 ```shell
 code .
 ```